"You have the power, thus the privilege, thus the obligation to disrupt these systems."

 Fearless Lawyering: Challenging the Status Quo

 We began the session called "What if we placed kids in the least restrictive setting?" by responding to the question "What values would form the basis for a better system than we have now?"
-Full results can be seen here, but prominent answers were love, equity, inclusion, family, and respect.
+Prominent answers were love, equity, inclusion, family, and respect.
 One speaker noted that what is good enough for her own daughter should be the basis of all systems and that it should include early intervention, real reasonable efforts, and courts that are accountable.

 One speaker who had been system-involved herself as a child talked about the evolution of her view of justice.
 For her as a child, justice was the freedom from adults who couldn't be trusted with her body or spirit; later it was the right to be heard and be part of the solution; then it was procedural justice; and finally she has realized that justice is love.
 It's a person who looks at you and sees the world, who doesn't see you as the worst thing you ever did or your worst day.
 Using this lens, it is clear that "least restrictive placement" is the wrong framing.
 It's not about physical surroundings; it is about placing children in the "most connected environment."
 You cannot fix broken hearts and loneliness.
 These things destroy our children.
 We often fixate on whether children are safe, when we should be fixating on whether they are loved.
 Loving a baby relentlessly changes everything for the baby.
 We must push individually and systematically toward love.
 We have to focus our advocacy on love and family and consider how something supports or gets in the way of a child being loved; that should be the guide for our work.